Ellwangen: 20th and 21st centuries

 In April 1945, US Army troops occupied Ellwangen and until 1946, stationed various Army units at the kaserne — the former German Tank School.
-From 1946 the International Refugee Organisation (IRO) used the kaserne as a displaced persons' camp for 3,000 Ukrainian refugees until 1951.
+From 1946 the International Refugee Organization (IRO) used the kaserne as a displaced persons' camp for 3,000 Ukrainian refugees until 1951.
 In 1951, the US Army — the combat engineer battalion and medical battalion of the 28th Infantry Division again took over the facility.
 In September 1955 the Americans returned the kaserne to the German government.

 In April and May 2018, two police raids at a migrant shelter in the town led to national and international media attention and a public debate about legal deportations.

 Transport

 Ellwangen is served by the Upper Jagst Railway which is operated by both GoAhead and Deutsche Bahn.
 There are also several regional bus lines operated by FahrBus Ostalb.
 Ellwangen also is a "City Stop" for the Inter-City Train line of Deutsche Bahn.
-Since 2014, a so called Stadtbus Ellwangen was established.
+Since 2014, a so-called Stadtbus Ellwangen was established.
 A Stadtbus only stops if requested by the passengers and was established for older residents and the population surrounding the historic center of the town.